docsforadobe/after-effects-plugin-guide/docs/effect-details/global-sequence-frame-data.rst

 Persistence
 ================================================================================

 After Effects saves sequence data in the project file, but not global or frame data.
-Pointers within sequence data which point to external data are, in all likelihood, invalid upon re- opening the project, and must be re-connected.
-We call this process "flattening" and "un- flattening" the sequence data.
+Pointers within sequence data which point to external data are, in all likelihood, invalid upon reopening the project, and must be re-connected.
+We call this process "flattening" and "unflattening" the sequence data.

 ----